bagherzadeharia/bagherzadeharia/README.md

 # Hi there 👋
-My name is Aria and I'm a 22-year-old tech enthusiast and Backend Developer wannabe.<br>I'm interested in Python, Web Development and Django.<br>I'm also a bit fond of Android Programming.
+My name is Aria.
+I'm a 22-year-old tech enthusiast and Backend Developer wannabe.<br>I'm interested in Python, Web Development and Django.<br>I'm also a bit fond of Android Programming.

 # 💻 Tech Stack: